8 PhD Studentships

 Proteomics applied to cultural heritage

-APPLICATION PROCESS: Official calls for applications are opening (and closing)!
+APPLICATION PROCESS: Official calls for applications are now closed

 Candidates can apply for PhD positions within the EU TEMPERA ETN network at the links indicated below: